-- (a) A licensed physician assistant may not practice without at least one collaborative relationship-practice agreement established under this chapter.
-The collaborative relationship practice agreement must be documented by a collaborative plan practice agreement on a form provided by the board file at the practice level and must include at a minimum: - (1) the name, license number, and specialty, if any, for the primary collaborating supervising physician and any alternate physicians and at least one alternate collaborating physician; - (2) the name, place of employment, and both residence and mailing addresses of the physician assistant with whom the physician intends to establish a collaborative relationship: - (3) the beginning date of employment under the collaborative plan and the physical location of practice; - (4) compliance with 12 AAC 40.415 if the practice location is a remote practice location; - (5) prescriptive authority being granted to the physician assistant by the collaborating physician under the collaborative plan. - (4) The duties and responsibilities of the physician assistant, the collaborating physician, and any alternate physicians.
+- (a) A licensed physician assistant may not practice without an active practice agreement established under this chapter.
+The collaborative relationship practice agreement must be documented by a collaborative plan practice agreement on a form provided by the board filed at the practice level with a de minimis form filed with the Board as supplied by the Board to document that the practice agreement has been executed.
+This form should be filed within 14 days of the commencement of the agreement.
+The practice level agreement must include at a minimum: - (1) the name, license number, and specialty, if any, or the practice scope for the primary collaborating/supervising physician and if there is only one collaborating/supervising physician, a plan as to how the transition to another collaborating/supervising physician will be made in a timely fashion ?not greater than 7 days? and at least one alternate collaborating physician; - (2) the name, place of employment, and both residence and mailing addresses of the physician assistant with whom the physician intends to establish a collaborative relationship: - (3) the beginning date of employment under the collaborative plan and the physical location of practice; - (4) compliance with 12 AAC 40.415 if the practice location is a remote practice location; (4) The duties and responsibilities of the physician assistant, the collaborating physician, and any alternate physicians.
 The practice agreement must describe the collaborating requirements for specified procedures or areas of practice.
-The practice agreement may only include acts, tasks, or functions that the physician assistant and collaborating physician or alternate physicians are qualified to
+The practice agreement may only include acts, tasks, or functions that the physician assistant and collaborating physician or alternate physicians are qualified to perform by education, training, or experience and that are within the scope of expertise and clinical practice of the physician assistant and the collaborating physician or alternate physicians, unless otherwise authorized by law, rule, or the medical board:

-Commented [JF11]: PAs practice medicine as part of healthcare teams.
+PAs practice medicine as part of healthcare teams.
 PA scope of practice is based on the PA's education and experience, state law, policies of employers and facilities, and the needs of the patients at the practice.
 To a large extent, PA scope of practice is determined by the PA, collaborating physicians and the healthcare team.
 This allows for flexible and customized team function.
-As teams decide on clinical roles in a practice, the needs of patients and the education, experience and preferences of the team members shape these roles.
+As teams decide on clinical roles in a practice, the needs of patients and the education, experience and preferences of the team members shape these roles